faithvoid/xbmc4xbox-redux/xbmc/lib/libPython/python/Doc/library/stdtypes.rst

 .. method:: str.join(iterable)

-   Return a string which is the concatenation of the strings in the :term:`iterable` *iterable*.
+   Return a string which is the concatenation of the strings in *iterable*.
+   If there is any Unicode object in *iterable*, return a Unicode instead.
+   A :exc:`TypeError` will be raised if there are any non-string or non Unicode object values in *iterable*.
 The separator between elements is the string providing this method.